sinutwentyone/moolib/README.md

   options.grab('city')
   // return 'Jakarta'

-  // Basically options is an array of 'Object' or 'Array', we first searching value starting from zero index, the first 'Object' or // 'Array', if the value can't be found, then it will start searching to the next array value and so on, '.front' is array.unshift, while '.behing' is array.push basically
+  // Basically options is an array of 'Object' or 'Array',
+  // we first searching value starting from zero index,
+  // the first 'Object' or 'Array', if the value can't be found,
+  // then it will start searching to the next array value and so on,
+  // basically '.front' is array.unshift, while '.behind' is array.push

   // ***** API ***** //
 ```